amspath/wsi-patching-pipeline/README.md

 - `WSIGrid`: Your starter block!
 - `AttachROIs`: Attach an ROI provider class to ensure that only your regions of interest are patched up.
 There are two basic ROI providers implemented, being a `RectROIProvider`, and a `RectROIfromXMLProvider`.
 More to come when needed.
 - `PatchExtractor`: A necessary component in every pipeline.
 This will nicely read and batch up all your patches.
 - A sink component to define what the output should be.
-Currently implemented are:
-  - `WebDatasetWriter`: For writing to a webdataset.
-Comes with a WebDataset Loader for then reading in the the webdataset in a streamed format to a Torch dataloader.
+There are two types of writers:
+  - `MaterializeWriterBase` writers: For writers that materialize data (i.e. write to disk).
+These types of writers are particularly useful for making large training datasets.
+Examples include:
+    - `WebdatasetWriter`: For writing to/creating a webdataset.
+  - `StreamWriterBase` writers: For writers that stream batches of data to memory.
+These types of writers are particularly useful for patching during inference or in any situation where you don't necessarily want to write to your disk.
+Examples include:
-  - `NumpyMemoryWriter`: For obtaining numpy patches as one big np.ndarray.
+    - `NumpyStreamWriter`: For obtaining numpy patches.
-  - `TorchMemoryWriter`: For obtaining all your patches as a Torch dataset.
+    - `TorchStreamWriter`: For obtaining torch tensors.

 #### Other components
 - Filters: For filtering out your patches that you do not need